sufeidechabei/project-cs782/README.md

 ## How to use

-Install PyTorch and and transformers and pycryptodome and termscolor
+Install PyTorch and and transformers and pycryptodome and termcolor

 To encrypt a message run:
 ```